A reader asked the following:

 I asked for clarification and this is what I received:

 What I am thinking about is six hitters, one setter, one libero, two DS’s and one of the hitters setting when she is on the back row.
 That is ten total players with only one playing all the way around.

 We’re talking about a modified 6-2 system here.
 One of the two setters plays all the way around while the other is replaced by a hitter in the front row.
 Presumably, the libero replaces the middles in the back row and defensive specialists replace the outside hitters.
 Of course it could be the other way around.
 It’s doesn’t really matter, though.

 Quick note: This type of approach is not possible under FIVB rules because of the substitution limits (6 total, one in/out per player).

 This adds up to a total of 6 substitutions per trip through the rotation.
 The emailer coaches high school volleyball.
-His state follows NFHS rules, which allow 12 subs per set (some states use NCAA rules, which currently allow 15).
+His state follows NFHS rules, which at the time of this writing allow 12 subs per set (some states use NCAA rules, which currently allow 15).
 That means he will be out of subs after two times around.

 So here is the big question.
 How many times around do teams go in typical high school matches?
 If it’s more than two then it’s a problem.

 There is one way to stretch things out a little.
 You can start the back-row-only setter in Position 2.
 Alternatively, you can start the hitter who plays front row for the back-row-only setter in Position 5 and have the other setter set from the front row for that rotation.
 This is especially useful when you are in receive to start the set.
 Either one saves you one sub at the outset.

 That only gets you a little further.
 If you only need an extra couple rotations, though, it could work.